libratbag/libratbag/doc/dbus.rst

         capability, changing the report rate on one resolution will change the report rate on all resolutions.

+    .. js:attribute:: ReportRates

+        :type: au
+        :flags: read-write, constant

+        A list of permitted report rates.
+Values in this list may be used in the :js:attr:`ReportRate` property.
+This list is always sorted ascending, the lowest report rate is the first item in the list.

+        This list may be empty if the device does not support reading and/or writing to resolutions.

     .. js:function:: SetDefault() → ()

         Set this resolution to be the default